krantos/spt/README.md

     - Most requested pages or endpoints
     - Amount of request per minute or RPM.
     - User's geolocation (this will impact time response)
-    - Monitor and loging system plugged to Petstore server, to collect server resource consumption
+    - Monitor and logging system plugged to Petstore server, to collect server resource consumption and debug bottlenecks
+    - Have a Production-like server where to execute tests (try to not use prod server unless you want to mess up with analytics)
+    - If you are using a third party server, look for request limitations.
+Maybe they have a DDoS security blocker.
+    - Remember to shut servers down once you have finished (they cost money)
+    - Try to set a server near your real clients

 With the previous information we can focus the performance efforts in areas with either bottlenecks or most visited.
 Additionally, we can define a base-line to compare future code change in the Petsotre system.